zu1k/nali/README_en.md

 ### Arch Linux

-We have published 3 package in Aur:
+We have published 3 packages in Aur:

 - `nali-go`: release version, compile when installing
 - `nali-go-bin`: release version, pre-compiled binary